 PURUCKER’S INTRODUCTION TO ESOTERIC TRADITION

-G. de Purucker in his introduction of the Esoteric Tradition (1940) explains the meaning of theosophy being non-dogmatic.
-It demonstrates, that the modern theosophists rejected belief in (and describes the […]
+G. de Purucker in his introduction of the Esoteric Tradition (1940) explains the meaning of Theosophy being non-dogmatic.
+DOGMA IN THE ESOTERIC TRADITION BY G. DE PURUCKER “The word dogma […]